thomaskioko/blog/content/posts/kmp-firebase-crashlytics-dependency-inversion.md

 ## Handling Missing Config Files

 When working with Firebase, each platform needs a config file: `google-services.json` for Android and `GoogleService-Info.plist` for iOS.
 These shouldn't be committed to the repo, but if they're missing, builds break.
-Two goals here:
+We need to make sure:

-1. The app should still build and run without the files.
+1. The app builds and runs without the files.
-2. CI should inject them from secrets.
+2. CI injects them from secrets.

 On Android, I conditionally apply the google-services plugin only when the file exists: